Purple Irises: Chart performance

 "Purple Irises" did not chart on the Billboard Hot 100 or Canadian Hot 100 in the United States and Canada, respectively, but did reach the associated digital component charts.
 The song debuted at number 15 on the US Digital Song Sales during the week of February 24, 2024, marking the duo's sixth appearance on the chart together.
 In Canada, it reached number 19.
 That same week, the song appeared on the Hot Country Songs chart at number 40, Stefani and Shelton's fourth charting joint effort.
-Following the song impacting adult contemporary radio, it peaked on the US Adult Contemporary chart at number 15.
-The single became Stefani's third-highest peaking release, after "The Sweet Escape" with Akon reaching number 3 in 2007, and "You Make It Feel Like Christmas" with Shelton reaching number 9 in 2017.
+Following its impact on adult contemporary radio, it peaked at number 15 on the US Adult Contemporary chart.
+The single became Stefani's third-highest-peaking release, after "The Sweet Escape" with Akon reaching number 3 in 2007, and "You Make It Feel Like Christmas" with Shelton reaching number 9 in 2017.
 It also charted for fourteen weeks on Billboards Adult Pop Airplay chart, where it peaked at number 16, serving as Stefani's first appearance on the chart since "Misery" in 2016 and Shelton's second overall, after "Just a Fool" with Christina Aguilera in 2013.